openiddict/openiddict-core/README.md

 },
 ```

-In `ConfigureServices` there's a handy extension method of `IdentityBuilder`
+There's a handy extension method of `IdentityBuilder` to add the services needed
-that you need to set up.
-Here is a complete `ConfigureServices` including
+to the dependency container in your `ConfigureServices` method.
+Here is a
-Identity, Mvc and EntityFramework:
+complete `ConfigureServices` including Identity, Mvc and EntityFramework:

 ```csharp
 public void ConfigureServices(IServiceCollection services) {